hex000000/makegroupworknotsuck/chapters/200_litreviewmethod.md

 Very difficult to find specific focus as many studies are individual in their participants and methods, meaning it's very difficult to compare or consolidate studies.
 For example, Kolodnicki (2017) involved teacher-experts who teach high school students construing parenting behaviours including but not limited to their involvement in adolescent education.
 For me, that included Teacher Ed, Parenting & School Ed.
 But not HE.

+Another difficult area is 'research', where it's not clear whether it's done by someone at a uni, or where it's not related to education, just done to a student sample.
+Think I will exclude.
+Have decided that the only targets are teaching & learning at uni, with teacher educational uncomofortably sitting on the edge and requiring a meta-analysis.
+Also remove those which offer direction without evidence to HE.
+Limitation is anglo bias.
+So exclude those where the tertiary cohort or setting is incidental to the research.
+Really should have a tag for gender studies.
+Some studies only reference other studies in HE.
+Most frequently included where they're not relevant are clinical, offender, market research and management studies.
+Offender studies don't use a common term: children in care, people recently released from prison.
+Adjusted search slightly for RIS component of Scopus.

 Inconsistency in titling and in citation conventions made duplicate identification a complex and manual process.

 pretty sure these are duplicates